TrebledJ/trebledj.github.io/README.md

 ## Credits / Appreciation

-This site was inspired and built from many different libraries.
+This site was inspired and built from many libraries.
 Mentioning all of them would be a nigh impossible task, as even listing node modules is a nightmare.
 Regardless, here are some key projects that played a significant role in this site.

 * [11ty](https://www.11ty.dev) – Fast and modular SSG.
 Also: helpful community.
   * [Image Plugin](https://www.11ty.dev/docs/plugins/image/)